 If your data is backed up on iCloud you will have access to all your information anywhere there is a strong WiFi connection.
 However, if you have backed up your iPhone using iTunes then a backup copy of your files will be stored on your Mac or Desktop.

-With iCloud, it’s important to note that you’re provided with only 5GB of free space that will not be enough in the long run if you’re looking for more storage space you’d have to purchase some online.
+With iCloud, it’s important to note that you’re provided with only 5GB of free space which will not be enough in the long run if you’re looking for more storage space you’d have to purchase some online.